Is Expensive Pasta Worth The Price Tag?

 More starch released

-The large surface area of expensive pasta means it releases more starch as it cooks.
-This starchy water is liquid gold because adding a little of it to your pesto (or any sauce) helps it to emulsify, creating a glossy, restaurant-quality finish.
+The large surface area of expensive pasta releases more starch as it cooks.
+This starchy water is liquid gold because adding a little to your pesto (or any sauce) helps it emulsify, creating a glossy, restaurant-quality finish.

-Supermarkets are slowly starting to stock pasta shapes that you may not be familiar with, but the lion's share of your average UK pasta aisle is still made up of spaghetti, penne, fusilli, and farfalle.
-To enjoy some of the more unusual shapes, like orecchiette, trofie, or corzetti, you're going to have to look towards the premium brands.
+Supermarkets are slowly starting to stock pasta shapes you may not be familiar with, but the lion's share of your average UK pasta aisle is still made up of spaghetti, penne, fusilli, and farfalle.
+To enjoy some of the more unusual shapes, like orecchiette, trofie, or corzetti, you must look towards the premium brands.

 Ethics and sustainability

-Some premium pasta brands focus on sustainability and supporting local farmers, while the companies making the budget stuff are unlikely to offer the same level of commitment.
+Some premium pasta brands focus on sustainability and supporting local farmers, while the companies making budget pasta are unlikely to offer the same level of commitment.